python-trio/trio-asyncio/docs/source/usage.rst

 Short answer: You don't want to.

-Long answer: You either are running within a call to :func:`run_asyncio`, or you don't.
+Long answer: You either are running within a call to :func:`trio_asyncio.run_asyncio`, or you don't.
 There is no "maybe" here, and you shouldn't indiscriminately call async code from both contexts – they have different semantics, esp. concerning cancellation.

-If you really need to do this, :meth:`sniffio.current_async_library` correctly reports "asyncio" when appropriate.
+If you really need to do this, :func:`sniffio.current_async_library` correctly reports "asyncio" when appropriate.
 (This requires Python 3.7 for :mod:`contextvars` support in :mod:`asyncio`.